 In effect, the aerial platform becomes a large Sky Plus / TIVO box or town centre CCTV system

 Commercial SSD storage, 60Gb for example, costs about £80 and weighs less than 250g.
 That’s about £1.50 and 0.005Kg per gigabyte.
-H.264/MPEG4 for example, can have embedded XML metadata (location, time date etc), is adaptive, able to change bitrate depending on bandwidth available, able to use cheap single chip encoders and can squeeze a standard digital TV resolution video/audio stream into a very small data stream.
+H.264/MPEG4 for example, can have embedded XML metadata (location, time date etc), is adaptive, able to change bitrate depending on the bandwidth available, able to use cheap single-chip encoders and can squeeze a standard digital TV resolution video/audio stream into a very small data stream.
 Depending on quality settings and other factors it could be about 4-5 Gb per hour of footage.
-Change from full motion video to CCTV frame rates and the storage capacity is significantly increased.
+Change from full-motion video to CCTV frame rates and the storage capacity is significantly increased.

 The key difference is that the system is available for the ‘customer’ to pull down, rather than pushed forward by request.
 This is a fundamental change in the way video imagery is provided, the existing stove-piped ‘knowledge is power’ structure is completely turned on its head, a paradigm shift if you want a ten pointer!

 Gorgon Stare did have a number of problems, perhaps unsurprisingly for such an advanced system.

 This ambitious programme will create a 1.8 Gigapixel camera system able to cover a 40 km2 area at 15 frames per second from an A160 Hummingbird or Reaper UAV.
 To process this enormous data volume it will use an airborne processing system to deliver up to 65 windows that users can zoom into or out of on-demand.
 The software makes the difference; its advanced target recognition algorithms provide movement detection and target tracking.